 I went for a walk yesterday in the afternoon.

-As I was walking, I saw a crow flying with something big in its mouth.
-It landed not far from me on the pavement, and started walking toward a big puddle of water along the pavement, made by the heavy rain that fell during the morning.
+As I was walking, I saw a crow flying, holding something big in its beak.
+The crow landed on the pavement not far from me, and started walking toward a big puddle of water along the pavement, created by the heavy rain that fell during the morning.

 When I looked a little closer, I saw that the crow was carrying in its beak a big slice of dry bread.